joenghl/HYPO/README.md

 ## Setup

 You can install the Python liblaries by following the `requirements.txt` with Python 3.7.
-Nota that there are several components which are required to install manually (e.g., the MoJoCo).
+Note that there are several components which are required to install manually (e.g., the MoJoCo).

 ## Example